williamLyh/pos_div_metric/README.md

 </p>

 # PDD: Positional Discourse Divergence
 This is the code repo for paper [**Unlocking Structure Measuring: Introducing PDD, an Automatic Metric for Positional Discourse Coherence**](https://arxiv.org/abs/2402.10175).
+This work is accepted by NAACL 2024 main conference.

 ## What's PDD
 PDD is a novel automatic metric designed to quantify the **discourse divergence** between two long-form articles.